-- Itching caused by hemorrhoids and certain other problems of the genital and / or anal area.
+- Itching is caused by hemorrhoids and some other issues in the genital and anal areas.

-Some forms of this medication are also used to decrease discomfort or pain during certain procedures or medical tests (for example, sigmoidoscopy, cystoscopy).
+Some forms of this medication are also used to decrease discomfort or pain during specific procedures or medical tests (for example, sigmoidoscopy and cystoscopy).

-Thanks to the anesthetic properties of xylocaine it has the ability to cause temporary numbness, loss of sensitivity in the skin and mucous membranes.
+Thanks to the anesthetic properties of Xylocaine, it can cause temporary numbness and loss of sensitivity in the skin and mucous membranes.

-If we mix a small amount of epinephrine with xylocaine, it would result in higher doses for numbness, so that the numbing effect lasts longer and to reduce bleeding.
+Mixing a small amount of epinephrine with Xylocaine will result in higher doses for numbness so that the numbing effect lasts longer and reduces bleeding.

-The xylocaine in its topical presentation and in aerosol, can be applied directly on the skin or mucous membranes to numb the area.
+In its topical presentation and aerosol, Xylocaine can be applied directly on the skin or mucous membranes to numb the area.